 "The government is in a bind here -- if you value it too high, then the taxpayer loses, and if you value it too low, then some of these institutions can go under," says Becher.
-"But because of the size and exposure of AIG, and the people who had legitimate insurance with them ... sooner or later,
+"But because of the size and exposure of AIG, and the people who had legitimate insurance with them ... sooner or later, [the government would] have to deal with it somehow.
+They let Lehman go and chaos ensued."

-Another issue on the table is that AIG and government officials have created a human-resources Catch-22.
-The firm plans to dole out $165 million in bonuses to keep the employees who created the very derivative products that ultimately destroyed AIG as a private, independent entity.
+to keep the employees who created the very derivative products that ultimately destroyed AIG as a private, independent entity.
 The firm says it is contractually obligated to pay those bonuses, and that the employees have critical knowledge about valuing and winding down its toxic assets.